annahosanna/CAVotesByCounty/README.md

-# 2017 Presedential Election Results from California by County
+# 2017 Presidential Election Results from California by County

 ## Start